-Meeting or Activity title: Proposed date of Meeting or period of the Activity: Proposed Location of the Meeting or Activity: Organisers full name: Organisers contact details: (including address, email address and phone numbers) How will the Meeting or Activity be advertised?
-How many people are likely to attend the Meeting or be involved in the Activity?
-Please identify which elements of the objective to why they have been identified test have been identified and provide further details as Y/N a) That the Meeting or Activity is likely to involve discussion which would be in breach of the law; or b) Where there is a reasonable belief that a breach of the civil or criminal law may be committed; or Y/N c) That it might not be possible for a Visiting Speaker to enter and leave the building safely and/or deliver properly his or her speech; or Y/N d) That the Meeting or Activity is likely to pose a risk to the safety of any person on University Premises, or result in damage to University property; or.
-Y/N e) That the Meeting or Activity is likely to cause public disorder on campus. propos been iden on of Risks associated with the ed Activity or Meeting (where risks have tified, please provide details on how any risks will ed, if the Meeting or Activity or allowed to take If more than one Visiting Speaker will be involve ed, please complete a separate form for each one Visiting Speakers full name: Visiting URL: Speakers organisation and website Univers he Visiting Speaker spoken on sity Premises before?
-If yes, please further details (i.e. when and the speak educati please e Visiting Speaker been refused to at an event here or at another onal establishment before?
-If yes, provide further details (i.e. when, and the subject) (either vent likely to generate media interest? solicited or unsolicited) If yes, please further details
+Meeting or Activity title: Proposed date of Meeting or period of the Activity: Proposed Location of the e Meeting or Activi ity: Organisers full name: Organisers contact detai (including address, e phone numbers) ls: email address a and How will the Meetin advertised? g or Activity b)e How many people are lik Meeting or be involved ir Please identify which ele to why they have been ic ctive test have been identified and provide further details as likely to involv eeting or Activity e discussion wh ach of the law; or , s a reasonable be f the civil or crimi imitted; or not be possible fo r to enter and lea and/or deli ave properly his or her speech; or Y/N d) That the Meeting or Activity is likely to pose a risk to the safety of any person on University Premises, or result in damage to University property; or.
+Y/N e) That the Meeting or Activity is likely to cause public disorder on campus. propos been ider ion of Risks associated with the ed Activity or Meeting (where risks have ntified, please provide details on how any risks will ted, if the Meeting or Activity or allowed to take lf more than one Visiting Speaker will be involve ed, please complete a separate form for each one Visiting Speakers full name: Visiting URL: Speakers organisation and website Has the Visiting Speaker spoken on University Premises before?
+If yes, please provide further details (i.e. when and the subject) Has the Visiting Speaker been refused to speak at an event here or at another educational establishment before?
+If yes, please provide further details (i.e. when, where and the subject) Is the event likely to generate media interest? (either solicited or unsolicited) If yes, please provide further details

-Principal Organiser to read and sign the following declaration: confirm that I have made true statements about the proposed event. confirm that to the best of my knowledge the Visiting Speaker does not have any links to Proscribed Organisations.
+Principal Organiser to read and sign the following declaration:

+I confirm that I have made true statements about the proposed event.

+I confirm that to the best of my knowledge the Visiting Speaker does not have any links to Proscribed Organisations.

 I confirm that I have read the Policy and Code of Practice on Freedom of Speech.

 I confirm that the Meeting or Activity and any Visiting Speakers will comply with the principles of the policy.

 Signed: Date: